 Construction of Rutgers, Montgomery and Catherine Slips is complete leaving only the final design and construction of Peck Slip as open items within this activity.
-The revised schematic design of Peck Slip has been approved by LMDC and the community board.
-The revised project design was also approved by Landmarks Preservation Commission.
 During the quarter The New York City Department of Parks and Recreation (NYCDPR) worked on bid documents for Peck Slip.
-LMDC also continues to work on other environmental requirements in order to obtain all required regulatory agency approvals.
+LMDC completed the environmental requirements related to Peck Slip and is now working with NYCDPR on an amendment to the subrecipient agreement which would extend the time of performance to allow construction of Peck Slip.
 No reimbursement requests were paid this quarter.